The establishment of a foreign company in France

-- A Liaison Office: this carries out exclusively non-commercial activities, and is not generally subject to taxation (whether a Liaison Office is subject to taxation will depend on the specifics of the activity being exercised by the Liaison Office).
+This carries out exclusively non-commercial activities and is not generally subject to taxation (whether a Liaison Office is subject to taxation will depend on the specifics of the activity being exercised by the Liaison Office).
 This is a ‘light’ establishment, and the foreign company will have the option to recruit an employee to represent it in France.

-- A branch: this engages directly in industrial and commercial activities, yet represents a structure without legal autonomy and without assets.
-Nonetheless, it is subject to income tax, VAT and all other French taxes.
+this engages directly in industrial and commercial activities yet represents a structure without legal autonomy and without assets.
+Nonetheless, it is subject to income tax, VAT, and all other French taxes.

-- A subsidiary: this is a legally autonomous company, which engages in industrial and commercial activities.
-Subsidiaries have the same legal, accounting, and tax obligations as domestic French companies.
+this is a legally autonomous company, which engages in industrial and commercial activities.
+Subsidiaries have the same legal, ac- counting, and tax obligations as domestic French companies

 In France, there are three main ‘types’ of companies, as follows:

-Underpinning every company are ‘articles of association’ which have been drafted, registered, and publicised, and which regulate the characteristics and operation of the company.
+Underpinning every company are ‘articles of association’ which have been drafted, registered, and publicized, and which regulate the characteristics and opération of the company.

 There are also statutes which are more or less developed and applied according to the type and form of the company itself and the will of its members.

-The articles and statutes may be supplemented by further documents such as shareholders’ agreements, however such documents are not public and are not necessarily divulged to third parties.
+The articles and statutes may be supplemented by further documents such as shareholders’ agreements, however such documents are not public and are not necessarily disclosed to third parties.